Illumina/agg/README.md

 ```
 this takes ~10 minutes.

 In practice, we have 100s to 1000s of gvcfs and want to automate things.
 Say you have a 16 core node and want to build an agg chunk from 500 gvcfs listed in `gvcfs.txt`.
-We can leverage the multiple CPUs using unix `xargs`.
+We can leverage the multiple CPUs using the `xargs` command.
 ```
 $ for i in `cat gvcfs.txt`;do out=$(basename ${i%.genome.vcf.gz});echo ingest1 $i -o ingest1/${out};done | xargs -p 16 -n 4 agg
 ```
-note you can replace `cat gvcfs.txt` with `find . -name '*.genome.vcf.gz` or similar.
+note you can replace `cat gvcfs.txt` with `find . -name '*.genome.vcf.gz'` or similar.

 These files are the input for `agg ingest2`, which builds a chunk and is explained next.
 These intermediate files are rather large (1GB-2GB per sample), but after building a chunk they can be disposed of.
 You may wish to store them on local scratch space if it is available.

 ######ingest2: merge temporary files into a chunk
-Let's roll how intermediate files into five separate agg chunks.
+Let's roll these intermediate files into five separate agg chunks (100 samples per chunk).
 We will use `xargs` to leverage multiple cores again.
 ```
 $ find ingest1/ -name '*.bcf' > ingest1.txt ##get bcfs from ingest1 step
 $ split -d -l 100 ingest1.txt chunk_ #splits the file into 5 groups of 100